vhaghani26/rocketchip_tests/run_times/README.md

 | SRR17329314 |       NA       | Yeast (sacCer3)      |    NA    |
 | SRR17329289 |       NA       | Yeast (sacCer3)      |    NA    |

+These experiments were run on an HPC with 64 CPUs and 250 GB of memory available.
+However, jobs were run without being parallelized (i.e. one job at a time).
+Additionally, genome copies were deleted between runs using the same genome to ensure that run time accounts for the full workflow.

+All `yaml` files are formatted for use, as data is downloaded from the NCBI SRA.
+The only thing that should be edited is the author name.
+The commands to be run for each test are documented below.

 ## Fruitfly Genome

 ## Human Genome